Dr Caroline Buffery

 Biography

-I have a BSc, an LLM in Commercial Law from Cardiff University, and was called to the Bar for the Inner Temple following the BVC.
-I also have a PhD in Law from the University of Birmingham.
+Caroline has a BSc, an LLM in Commercial Law, and was called to the Bar for the Inner Temple following the BVC.
+She also has a PhD in Law from the University of Birmingham.

-I have had legal roles in housing as an advisor and advocate, and as the legal officer for a canal and waterways charity, in which I undertook the conveyancing and transfer of property for a trust.
-I have taught Law from A Level through to the LLB and at Masters Level.
+She has had legal roles in housing as an advisor and advocate, and as the legal officer for a canal and waterways charity, in which she undertook the conveyancing and transfer of property for a trust.

-I have a PhD from the University of Birmingham in Legal Geography, which is my area of research.
-I have an interest in a number of investigative perspectives from jurisprudence, human, cultural and urban geography through to history, literature, anthropology, and landscape studies.
-I enjoy using the multi-disciplinary approach to law to analyse, frame, and debate legal theories and positions.
+Caroline has a PhD from the University of Birmingham in Legal Geography, which is her specialist area of research.
+She has an interest in a number of investigative perspectives in law from jurisprudence, human, cultural and urban geography through to history, literature, anthropology, and landscape studies.
+She enjoys using the multi-disciplinary approach to law to analyse, frame, and debate legal theories and positions.

-Undergraduate and postgraduate elements of law on a number of modules, including RICS accredited courses, Dissertation and PhD supervision.
+Undergraduate and postgraduate elements of law on several modules, including the property modules on RICS accredited courses, Dissertation and PhD supervision.

 • C.A.Buffery ‘The Rivers of Law: A historical legal–geography of the fisheries on the Severn Estuary ' (2018) 25 (6) Journal of Water Law 263-271